 While a relatively quick and simple build, this kit will provide an interesting subject for the contest table, while what-if modelers can have some fun depicting this as a follow-on V-1 design used by the Germans or other post-war test article.

-This kit is available with free shipping from HobbyZone USA.
+This kit is available from HobbyZone USA.

 My sincere thanks to HobbyZone USA for this sample!